Version 1.1, last updated 18 February 2021

 (iv) any equipment or network or software owned or used by any third party; and

-(f) except as may be allowed by any applicable law which is incapable of exclusion by agreement between you and us and except to the extent expressly permitted under this Agreement:
+(f) except as may be allowed by any applicable law which is incapable of exclusion by agreement between you and us and except to the extent expressly permitted under this Agreement or by any specific feature within the Service:

-(ii) attempt to de-compile, reverse compile, disassemble, reverse engineer or otherwise reduce to human-perceivable form all or any part of the Service or the software on which it runs; or
+(ii) not to attempt to de-compile, reverse compile, disassemble, reverse engineer or otherwise reduce to human-perceivable form all or any part of the Service or the software on which it runs; or

-(iii) extract, export, scrape, or cache any content of the Service for use outside the Service;
+(iii) not to extract, export, scrape, or cache any content of the Service for use outside the Service; or

-(iv) create content based on the content of the Service;
+(iv) not to create content based on the content of the Service; or

-(g) not to license, sell, rent, lease, transfer, assign, distribute, display, disclose, or otherwise commercially exploit, or otherwise make the Service available to any third party.
+(g) not to license, sell, rent, lease, transfer, assign, distribute, display, disclose, or otherwise commercially exploit, or otherwise make the Service available to any third party without our prior written agreement.

-20.4 These content standards apply to any and all material which you upload, enter, store or otherwise contribute to the Service including your username or displayed name and any chat or direct messaging with other users or with us (Contribution).
+20.4 “Contribution" means any and all material (whether text, image, video or audio) which you upload, enter, store or otherwise contribute to or share within the Service, including your username or displayed name and any chat, post or direct messaging with other users or with us.

 20.5 The Content Standards must be complied with in spirit as well as to the letter.
 The standards apply to each part of any Contribution as well as to its whole.